Twins vs. Red Sox Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has nine doubles, a triple, 11 home runs, 28 walks and 25 RBI (42 total hits).
-He's also stolen six bases.
+- Byron Buxton has collected 43 hits with 10 doubles, a triple, 11 home runs and 28 walks.
+He has driven in 25 runs with six stolen bases.

 Buxton Recent Games